 The partner marketing team sits within marketing, and the Partner Integrations team sits within Product—with both teams reporting to the Chief Customer Officer (CCO).

-What stands out: Since the go-to-market partner team reports to sales, Yule has prioritized Ecosystem Ops best practices that support the sales team and improve visibility of their partners’ influence.
+What stands out: Since the go-to-market partner team reports to sales, Airship prioritized Ecosystem Ops best practices that support the sales team and improve visibility of their partners’ influence.

-Within Airship’s customer relationship management (CRM) system, Salesforce, Yule’s team has created “parent” and “child” accounts for each account to clarify which account is the “customer” account and which account is the “partner” account.
+Within Airship’s customer relationship management (CRM) system, Salesforce, the partner development team has created “parent” and “child” accounts for each account to clarify which account is the “customer” account and which account is the “partner” account.

 For instance: If the influencing partner for a given deal is Stitch, the target account would exist within Stitch’s child account named “Stitch-Partner.”
 This child account ties back to Stitch’s parent account named “Stitch-Customer.”
 In the target account’s dashboard, the “Influencing Partner” section says “Stitch-Partner” and links directly to the child account associated with relevant partner-sourced and partner-influenced deals.

 This organization helps Airship’s partnerships and sales team track partner attribution and avoid ambiguity when partnering with companies who are also Airtable’s customers.
-Yule is also working on leveraging account-based marketing (ABM) with account mapping to create a shortlist of highly strategic accounts for co-selling.
+They also leverage account-based marketing (ABM) with account mapping to create a shortlist of highly strategic accounts for co-selling.

 Turn your ecosystem into your #1 revenue source